lrq3000/copy-as-markdown/README.md

 Usage is simple: select some (structured) text, then simply tap the extension's icon, or right-click and click the menu item, a nice infobox will temporarily pop up at the bottom to confirm the copy worked.
 A lot of formatting styles and HTML structures can be converted and copied to markdown: bold, italics, links, tables, etc.

+Compared to other "Copy as markdown" extensions, this one has the most complete support of HTML elements, as it is able to copy and translate to Markdown pretty much anything, including tables.

 It works on desktop, and it is the only copy as markdown extension that also works on mobile, on Chrome for Android based browsers that support extensions (eg, [Mises](https://github.com/mises-id/mises-browser-core), [Cromite](https://github.com/uazo/cromite/commit/d04c8d8c7d7d2bb121d9315d535d99ac91c30825), Edge Canary).

 This is a fork of [sjmyuan's](https://github.com/sjmyuan/copy-as-markdown) extension ported to Manifest V3.